GonzaCardin/order_managment_system/README.md

 - Java 17 or higher
 - Maven
 - MYSQL (or your chosen database)
+-   -> CREATE DATABASE ordersManagement.  <- Use this dml in MYSQL
+-   ->Change in application properties to your username and password database.
 - IDE (e.g., IntelliJ, Eclipse, VScode)

 ## Security and Authentication